 So, moving onto 12, this shows you a little bit more of the debt balance of the United States, where currently-again, these are the current market yields as opposed to the coupon, which the payers are paying-you can see corporate debt is around 6%.
 You can see mortgage debt is around 5.5%.
 You can see US Treasury is around 485 basis points4.
 And these were all less than half of these levels three years ago.
-For much of the last decade, they were significantly lower, call it 30% to 40% lower, depending on which type of debt you're looking at.
+For much of the call it 30% to 40% lower, depending on which type of debt you're looking at.